 As soon as you arrive you should behave as though the interview has started.
 Sit up as straight and as attentively in the reception area as you would in the interview room.

 In the interview room be polite, courteous and respectful.
 Thank the interviewers for seeing you.
 Sit up and appear interested, alert and enthusiastic.
 Be positive; you have been successful in achieving an interview when others were not.
 Smile and look at the person to whom you are talking.
 Listen carefully to the questions and think before answering.
 Ask if you don't understand and re-start an answer if you make a mistake.
+If you are using any equipment, it might be a good idea to explain to the employer how it assists you as it is a good demonstration of how you could use this to aid you in the work place.

 It is also important to end the interview confidently.
 This will be the last thing that an employer remembers about you so you should try to be positive.
 For example you could say "I have been really impressed by what you have told me about your organisation.
 I really feel that it would be the type of environment that I could succeed in".